 1. Routine vet care and exams.

-2. Clean ears every 1-2 weeks (frequency can vary based on each rabbit’s needs).
+2. Clean lop eared rabbit ears every 1-2 weeks (frequency & other breed needs can vary based on each rabbit’s needs).

 3. Maintain a clean environment.